“Essence of Estes Park” — Misty Mountain Lodge in Estes Park, Colorado

 Positioned at the entrance to Manitou Springs with a clear view of the real Pikes Peak rising behind it, this panel mural captures the mountain reflecting the sunrise light.
 Expressive, fluid brushstrokes evoke movement and light, echoing the energy of a new day.
 The piece invites visitors to pause and connect with the landscape at the entrance of Manitou Springs.

-“Pikes Peak Sunrise” – Entrance to Manitou Springs
+“Pikes Peak Sunrise” – Manitou Avenue Mural in Manitou Springs, Colorado

-“Earl the fox” — Olde Town Arvada Mural Festival 2023
+“Earl the fox” — Olde Town Shindig Mural Festival in Arvada, Colorado

 Painted live during the 2023 Olde Town Shindig Mural Festival, this mural features a fox paused and alert in golden light.
 Its presence in an urban setting speaks to the moments of stillness and awareness we find when nature meets us in daily life.